bookingactivities/booking-activities/readme.txt

 == Changelog ==

-= 1.16.20 - 2024/10/01 =
+= 1.16.20 - 2024/10/16 =
-* Tweak - Display the grayed out number of places (like before 1.16.9) if "unavail." text is empty in Settings > Messages tab.
+* Tweak - Display the grayed out number of places (like before 1.16.9) if "unavail." text is set to "{current}" in Settings > Messages tab.

 = 1.16.19 - 2024/10/01 =
 * Dev - Bump version to refresh WP repository